EnigmaCurry/hushcrumbs/README.md

 # Hushcrumbs

 Hushcrumbs is another secrets manager.
-Its job is to manage disperse files, living anywhere in your filesystem, and moving those files into a central repository.
-It then replaces the original files with symlinks to the central location.
-This lets you colocate the symlinks (eg. `.env` files) amongst your various project directories, wherever they might live.
-One major benefit of storing all of your secrets in a centralized directory, is that it makes it trivial to wipe them all, en masse.
-Additionally, `git` will never commit the contents of any symlink, but can still track its location (by relative or absolute path).
+Its job is to centrally store files that are linked throughout your filesystem.
+It can ingest any file from any path, moving the file to a central repository, and creating a symlink in its original path.
+This lets you colocate the symlinks (eg. `.env` files) amongst your various project directories, no matter where they might live.
+One major benefit of storing all of your secrets in a centralized directory, is that it makes it trivial to wipe all of them, en masse.
+Additionally, `git` will never commit the contents of any symlink, but it can still track its location (by relative or absolute path).

-**This tool does not perform any encryption at rest** (Nb. you must completely trust your own system, as the secrets are always
-unencryped: any process on your system, assuming it has appropriate permission, can read the secrets file in plain text!), however, this tool does (or will) have the ability to produce encrypted backups which you may want to store offsite, and this tool will also facilitate future restoration of those original files, from such an encrypted backup.
+**Hushcrumbs does not perform any encryption at rest** (Nb. you must completely trust your own system, as the secrets are always unencryped; any process on your system can read the secrets file in plain text, assuming it has filesystem permission to do so!), however, this tool does (or will) have the ability to produce encrypted backups which you may want to store offsite, and this tool will also facilitate future restoration of those original files, from such an encrypted backup.

 ## STATUS: EXPERIMENTAL